neptune-ai/docs/docs/logging-and-managing-experiment-results/logging-experiment-data.rst

 .. note::

     You can log unlimited number of images either in the single log or in the multiple image logs.
+Simply use the same log name, for example ``'misclassified_images'`` - first argument of the :meth:`~neptune.experiments.Experiment.log_image`.

 :ref:`back to top <what-you-can-log>`